techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ## Instructions for Setting Up the Staging Environment

-If yu wish to make use of a staging environment for testing on, you are going to need to repeat some of the steps above.
+If you wish to make use of a staging environment for testing on, you are going to need to repeat some of the steps above.
 A staging environment allows you to make use of a direct replica of the production server, providing an environment for those with access to test new features before they're ready to be published for public.

 First, create your staging space on [Heroku](https://www.heroku.com) with the following command: